codediodeio/self-driving-car-projects/behavioral-cloning/README.md

 # Data Collection and Processing

 Data was collected by driving 2 laps on the track without veering outside of the lines, followed by shorter recovery segments to simulate what the car should do when it heads off track.
-Input data consisted of shuffled image frames at a size of 160x320x3 pixels.
-The final model was trained on 1937 samples, and validated on 485 samples - an 80/20 split.
+Input data consisted of shuffled image frames at a size of 120x320x3 pixels.
+The upper 40 y-axis pixes were cropped off, as they only added extra noise to the data.
+The final model was trained on 3141 samples, with 20% used for validation.

 ![training image](https://storage.googleapis.com/kaggle-data/center_2016_12_10_13_38_36_460.jpg)